menandmice/micetro_docs/guides/admin-manual/admin_scheduled_events.rst

     *Example 1*: Running a script named mytest.py.

-      To run a script named mytest.py that is located in the the script folder, select ``mytest.py`` from the dropdown.
+      To run a script named mytest.py that is located in the script folder, select ``mytest.py`` from the dropdown.

     *Example 2*: Running an executable named checkdata.exe.

      To run an executable named checkdata.exe that is located in scripts folder, select ``checkdata.exe`` from the dropdown.

      It is possible to create a special user that has permissions to run scripts.
-When this user exists, it is possible to execute scripts that access Micetro without having include a user name and password in the script itself.
+When this user exists, it is possible to execute scripts that access Micetro without having to include a username and password in the script itself.

      To enable this feature, create a user named ScriptRunner.
 This user must use the Men&Mice Internal authentication method.
 When this user has been created, you only have to check the checkbox below the script dropdown field.

      .. note::
       This method only works if the script scheduler invokes the script.
 When running the script, Micetro uses a temporary password that changes every time the script runs.
-For example, you could start a python script and pass in the username and password through the first and second arguments with ``python script.py ScriptRunner xxx``
+For example, you could start a Python script and pass in the username and password through the first and second arguments with ``python script.py ScriptRunner xxx``

    * **Run on**: Either enter the date and time the script should run, or use the datetime picker to select the date and time.